Volvo XC90: Design

 The vehicle's seats have also been redesigned with adjustable side bolsters, seat cushion extension and massage.
 The second row features three individual seats with recline adjustment.
 A sliding function can be used to create more legroom for the passengers in the third row or to increase loading space.
 An integrated child booster cushion in the centre seat is available.
-The Volvo XC90 seats 5 people in two rows of seating or seats 7 people in three rows of seating.
-The former was discontinued in 2017 for the 2018 model year.
-Second-row captain chairs, which eliminates the centre seat in the 2nd-row and reduces capacity to six people, became optional on the Volvo XC90 in 2019 for the 2020 model year.
+The Volvo XC90 seats five people in two rows of seating or seven people in three rows of seating.
+The five-seat layout version of the XC90 was discontinued after the 2017 model year, as third-row seating was made standard on all Volvo XC90s regardless of trim level and powertrain choice (with the exception of the Excellence Trim level) from the 2018 model year.
+Second-row captain chairs, which eliminates the centre seat in the second row and reduces capacity to six people, became optional on the Volvo XC90 in 2019 for the 2020 model year.

 Volvo Cars' air purification system has been improved by adding a new carbon filter for more efficient capture of small, particles and pollen in the incoming air.
-The second generation XC90 offers a 360° view system capable of providing the driver with a birds-eye view, whereby information from all cameras is gathered and digitally integrated in a central processor to form a 360° image.
+The second generation XC90 offers a 360-degree view system capable of providing the driver with a birds-eye view, whereby information from all cameras is gathered and digitally integrated in a central processor to form a 360-degree image.
 The rear sensing system, marketed as Park Assist Pilot, offers automatic reversing into a parking bay.

 The 2nd generation XC90 was the first Volvo to carry the company's new, more prominent iron mark, which has the iconic arrow aligned with the diagonal metallic slash across the grille, along with T-shaped LED daytime running lights known as "Thor's Hammer" by Volvo designers.